mpppk/messagen/readme.md

     Templates: ["a"]
     Constraints: {"Key:1": "Value"}

-# This definition has constraints but any priority is not specified,
+# This definition has constraints, but any priority is not specified,
 # so priority is zero.
  - Type: Root
     Templates: ["b"]